Your pension includes two additional valuable benefits: inflation protection and survivor benefits.

 Each year in December, retired members are sent a letter detailing any increase to their pensions for the upcoming year.
 When you're retired, you’ll also receive a Retired Member Annual Statement, which outlines your inflation protection increases, based on your years of service.

-Pensions that began less than 12 months before the January 1 increase date will receive a prorated increase.
+For DBprime members, pensions that began less than 12 months before the January 1 increase date will receive a prorated increase.
 In subsequent years, a full increase will apply.

 How is the increase calculated?